 Three Western States Predicted to Gain Seats

-Arizona, Colorado, and Washington would each gain one seat in the U.S. House of Representatives if current population trends continue through 2020.
+Arizona, Colorado, and Oregon would each gain one seat in the U.S. House of Representatives if current population trends continue through 2020.

 Nine States Likely to Lose a Seat – Mostly from Midwest and Northeast